Set a fleece aside for world's biggest fleece competition

 "It went really well; over 30 rams' fleeces were donated and we raised over $2000."

-Start the day with all the big news in agriculture.
-Sign up here to receive our daily Farmonline newsletter.

-The story Set a fleece aside for world's biggest fleece competition first appeared on Farm Online.
+The story Set a fleece aside for world's biggest fleece competition first appeared on Queensland Country Life.